 Interaction with TFTP servers is strictly controlled within the device to prevent unauthorized access.
 Make sure the device is configured to accept the TFTP connection.
-For more information, refer to Section 3.9, "Configuring IP Services".
+For more information, refer to Section 4.9, "Configuring IP Services".

-- 1. Establish a direct connection between the device and the host computer.
-For more information, refer to Section 2.1.1, "Connecting Directly". - 2.
-Initialize the TFTP server on the host computer and launch the TFTP transfer.
+Establish a connection between the device and the host computer.
+For more information, refer to Section 3.1, "Connecting to ROS".
+2. Initialize the TFTP server on the host computer and launch the TFTP transfer.
 The server will indicate when the transfer is complete.